-Private Asset Class Board Investment Consultants Program Report Content Frequency Program Review and provide an opinion letter to the Committee on As needed investment policies and delegations of authority.
-2. Review and provide an opinion letter to the Committee on strategic As needed and annual plans.
-3. Provide a report to the Committee on forecasts of asset class No less than returns for total fund asset allocation purposes. annually 4.
-Provide a report to the Committee that includes an analysis of No less than market developments, market conditions, and macro-level view of annually market opportunities.
-5. Provide a report to the Committee regarding investment No less than Private performance and portfolio risk and attribution analysis; monitor and annually Asset report on deviations from policy benchmark performance and long- Classes term expected performance.
-6. Review and provide an opinion letter to the Committee on No less than appropriateness of asset class benchmarks annually 7.
-Provide an opinion letter to the Committee on investments above As needed staff's delegation of authority.
-8. Perform annual review of program(s), including any sub- No less than components, and provide an opinion letter to the Committee on annually performance, risk, manager selection and monitoring processes, and on internal control processes and staffing.
-9. Monitor, evaluate, and report on the progress of the CalPERS No less than Governance and Sustainability Strategy for applicable program(s). annually
+Private Asset Class Board Investment Consultants Program Report Content Frequency Review and provide an opinion letter to the Committee on investment policies and delegations of authority.
+As needed 2.
+Review and provide an opinion letter to the Committee on strategic and annual plans.
+As needed 3.
+Provide a report to the Committee on forecasts of asset class returns for total fund asset allocation purposes.
+No less than annually 4.
+Provide a report to the Committee that includes an analysis of market developments, market conditions, and macro-level view of market opportunities.
+No less than annually Private Asset Classes 5.
+Provide a report to the Committee regarding investment performance and portfolio risk and attribution analysis; monitor and report on deviations from policy benchmark performance and long-term expected performance.
+No less than annually 6.
+Review and provide an opinion letter to the Committee on appropriateness of asset class benchmarks No less than annually 7.
+Provide an opinion letter to the Committee on investments above staff's delegation of authority.
+As needed 8.
+Perform annual review of program(s), including any sub- components, and provide an opinion letter to the Committee on performance, risk, manager selection and monitoring processes, and on internal control processes and staffing.
+No less than annually Monitor, evaluate, and report on the progress of the CalPERS Governance and Sustainability Strategy for applicable program(s).
+No less than annually